-EPILEPSY FOUNDATION OF CENTRAL AND NORTHEAST WISCONSIN
+EPILEPSY FOUNDATION HEART OF WISCONSIN

 Direct Client Services - Direct client services promote health, independence and opportunity for children and adults with seizure disorders to improve self-sufficiency and quality of life.
 Case management, support groups, and information and referral are some of the ways Direct Client Services achieves its aims.

 Girl Scouting systematically prepares girls to become leaders of their own lives, and in our communities, through research and learning theory-based programs designed specifically for girls.
 Includes Daisy Girl Scouts (age 5), Brownies (ages 6-8), Juniors (ages 9-11), Cadettes (ages 12-14), and Seniors (ages 15-17).
 Programs give girls opportunities to improve their physical and emotional/mental well-being, while acquiring valuable knowledge and life skills in careers, science & technology, the arts, sports & recreation, the outdoors, and more.